sriramab/gamamanual/WikiOnly/OperatorsAK.md

 ```

-  * if both operands are colors, returns a new color resulting from the sum of the two operands, component by component
+  * if the left-hand operand is a geometry and the right-hand operand a float, returns a geometry corresponding to the left-hand operand (geometry, agent, point) enlarged by the right-hand operand distance

 ```
-rgb var6 <- rgb([255, 128, 32]) + rgb('red'); 	// var6 equals rgb([255,128,32])
+geometry var6 <- circle(5) + 5; 	// var6 equals circle(10)

 ```

-  * if the left-hand operand is a geometry and the rigth-hand operand a map (with [distance::float, quadrantSegments:: int (the number of line segments used to represent a quadrant of a circle), endCapStyle::int (1: (default) a semi-circle, 2: a straight line perpendicular to the end segment, 3: a half-square)]), returns a geometry corresponding to the left-hand operand (geometry, agent, point) enlarged considering the right-hand operand parameters
+  * if one operand is a matrix and the other a number (float or int), performs a normal arithmetic sum of the number with each element of the matrix (results are float if the number is a float.

 ```
-geometry var7 <- shape + ["distance"::5.0, "quadrantSegments"::4, "endCapStyle":: 2]; 	// var7 equals a geometry corresponding to the geometry of the agent applying the operator enlarged by a distance of 5, with 4 segments to represent a quadrant of a circle and a straight line perpendicular to the end segment
+matrix var7 <- 3.5 + matrix([[2,5],[3,4]]); 	// var7 equals matrix([[5.5,8.5],[6.5,7.5]])

 ```

-  * if the left-hand operand is a geometry and the rigth-hand operand a float, returns a geometry corresponding to the left-hand operand (geometry, agent, point) enlarged by the right-hand operand distance
+  * if the right-operand is a point, a geometry or an agent, returns the geometry resulting from the union between both geometries

 ```
-geometry var8 <- circle(5) + 5; 	// var8 equals circle(10)
+geometry var8 <- geom1 + geom2; 	// var8 equals a geometry corresponding to union between geom1 and geom2

 ```